G0URAB/SituationalBMDProcessEngine/README.md

         - Next, install a missing extension called PHP-XML through "sudo apt-get install php7.3-xml"
         - Finally, install php's sqlite driver with command "sudo apt-get install php7.3-sqlite"
 #### 2. Install Composer ([Helpful link](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-composer-on-ubuntu-18-04))
+        - sudo apt update
+        - cd ~
+        - curl -sS https://getcomposer.org/installer -o composer-setup.php
+        - copy the hash from this webpage: https://composer.github.io/pubkeys.html and paste in the terminal.
+An example, HASH=544e09ee996cdf60ece3804abc52599c22b1f40f4323403c44d44fdfdd586475ca9813a858088ffbc1f233e9b180f061.
+If any doubt, then refer the helpful link.
+        - Now execute the following PHP script to verify that the installation script is safe to run:
+          $ php -r "if (hash_file('SHA384', 'composer-setup.php') === '$HASH') { echo 'Installer verified'; } else { echo 'Installer corrupt'; unlink('composer-setup.php'); } echo PHP_EOL;"
+        - You will see this output: "Installer verified".
+If you see "Installer corrupt", then you’ll need to redownload the installation script again and double check that you’re using the correct hash.
+Then run the command to verify the installer again.
+Once you have a verified installer, you can continue.
+        - To install composer globally, use the following command which will download and install Composer as a system-wide command named composer, under /usr/local/bin:
+          $ sudo php composer-setup.php --install-dir=/usr/local/bin --filename=composer
+        - You will see following output
+          All settings correct for using Composer
+          Downloading...

+          Composer (version 1.6.5) successfully installed to: /usr/local/bin/composer Use it: php /usr/local/bin/composer
+        - To test your installation, run:
+          $ composer

 #### 3. Install Symfony
    - Run command `wget https://get.symfony.com/cli/installer -O - | bash`
    - Then move the symfony binary to global bin folder, with the command `sudo mv /home/{your_username}/.symfony/bin/symfony /usr/local/bin/symfony`.